alejandro61299/Minimaps_Personal_Research/docs/index.md

  - Draw camera representation rect
  - Draw `alpha_mask_texture`

 As you can see, we draw an alpha mask.
 This is possible thanks to the custom blend mode that has the texture.
 This blend mode is achieved using the [SDL_ComposeCustomBlendMode](https://wiki.libsdl.org/SDL_ComposeCustomBlendMode) function.
-The blend mode that alpha masks need is only available with render that certain drivers like [OpenGLES 2.0](https://es.wikipedia.org/wiki/OpenGL_ES) or DirectX11 use.
+The blend mode that alpha masks need is only available with render that certain API'S like [OpenGLES 2.0](https://es.wikipedia.org/wiki/OpenGL_ES) or [DirectX11](https://es.wikipedia.org/wiki/DirectX) use.
 In our case, we will use OpenGL ES 2.0, which is already integrated with SDL 2.0.
 To be able to use it we must:

 - Attach `SDL_WINDOW_OPENGL` flag
 - Set all the necessary attributes to work in a OpenGL context.